descope/descope-firebase-migration/README.md

 <img width="700" alt="Monosnap test - Project settings - Firebase console 2024-01-11 22-34-33" src="https://github.com/descope/descope-firebase-migration/assets/32936811/e4dd6cdf-2b8d-47e6-90a4-25be429b6ad8">

 c.
 Securely store the JSON file containing the key, in the `/creds` folder, in the root of this repository.
+Rename it to `firebase-certs.json`.

 > **Note**: You can read more about the setup process on the Firebase [docs page](https://firebase.google.com/docs/admin/setup).